MENU

 Saturday, February 15, 6:00 PM–7:30 PM

-During this reception, students, postdocs, and early and mid-career scientists will be presented with their travel awards and have an opportunity to network with their fellow awardees and members of the Education, Early Careers, Inclusion and Diversity, Membership, and Professional Opportunities for Women Committees.
+During this reception, travel awardee winners will be honored for their achievment and presented with their travel awards.
+Awardees will have the opportunity to network with their peers and members of the Education, Early Careers, Inclusion and Diversity, Membership, and Professional Opportunities for Women Committees.

 Postdoctoral Breakfast